|2016 Champion's league|

 He is regarded as one of the greatest left wings in history.
 Gento began his career at Racing Santander in 1952 and moved to Real Madrid the following season.
 He appeared in a joint record eight European Cup finals, winning a record six, as well as winning 12 La Liga titles.
 In a 14-year international career, Gento earned 43 caps for Spain, playing at the World Cup in 1962 and 1966.

 He was named the best European footballer of the past 50 years in the UEFA Golden Jubilee Poll, and has been described as one of the greatest players in the history of the game.
 He won the FIFA World Player of the Year award three times.
 He led France to victory at the World Cup in 1998 and the European Championship in 2000.
 With Real Madrid, he also won the Champions League in 2002, where he scored one of the greatest goals in history at the Final.

-Santillana moved to Real Madrid in 1971 as a heir apparent to Puskus.
-He played over 450 matches for Real Madrid.
+Santillana moved to Real Madrid from Racing de Santander in 1971 as a heir apparent to Puskus.
+He played 17 seasons and over 450 matches for Real Madrid.
 He won back-to-back UEFA Cup in the mid-1980's.
 He had 56 caps and scored 15 goals for Spain.
 He represented his country in the 1978 and 1982 World Cups, as well as three European Championships: 1976, 1980 and 1984.

 ST: Emilio Butragueño (Spain)